dheemantha-bhat/systematic-or-random-search/README.md

 # systematic-or-random-search
-Simulation of systematic search and random search.
+Comparative analysis of simulation of systematic search and random search shows that on an average, systematic search works better than random search.